Tom Woods (high jumper)

 Tom Woods (born April 7, 1953) is a retired male high jumper from the United States, who competed in the 1970s for his native country.
 He set his personal best in the men's high jump event (2.27 metres) on 1975-06-20 in Eugene, Oregon, winning the national title.

+Competing for the Oregon State Beavers track and field team, Woods won the 1972 NCAA University Division Outdoor Track and Field Championships in the high jump.